Join our mission as a civil society organisation

 Campaign with THIRST

 THIRST’s root cause analysis of human rights breaches in the tea sector identified lack of transparency as one of the key root causes.
-Information campaigns shining a light on the challenges faced by tea workers and their employers can help raise awareness among consumers and investors, who can call for change.
+Information campaigns shining alight on the challenges faced by tea workers and their employers can help raise awareness among consumers and investors, who can call for change.

 THIRST can enhance joint campaigns through its connections with stakeholders at every level of the tea value chain; ongoing research that keeps us in touch with their needs and ideas; understanding of the dynamics of the whole value chain.
 THIRST can also provide extensive information resources on human rights in the tea sector.